normen/.normen/vimwiki/vim.md

 <Ctrl-b>s - switch session
 <Ctrl-b>c - create window in session
 <Ctrl-b>n/p - next/previous window
+# SESSIONIST
+prefix + g - prompts for session name and switches to it.
+Performs 'kind-of' name completion.
+Faster than the built-in prefix + s prompt for long session lists. prefix + C (shift + c) - prompt for creating a new session by name. prefix + X (shift + x) - kill current session without detaching tmux. prefix + S (shift + s) - switches to the last session.
+The same as built-in prefix + L that everyone seems to override with some other binding. prefix + @ - promote current pane into a new session.
+Analogous to how prefix + ! breaks current pane to a new window. prefix + t<secondary-key> - join currently marked pane (prefix + m) to current session/window, and switch to it secondary-keys h, -, ": join horizontally v, |, %: join vertically f, @: join full screen

 #### spaceship
 npm install -g spaceship-prompt